 If you find yourself in the unfortunate situation of having a mortgage declined after valuation, it’s because of the difference between what the surveyor they use to value the home values it at, and what the seller states it’s worth.

-Where 1st UK Mortgages Can Help When You Are Declined a Mortgage
+Where 1st UK Money Can Help When You Are Declined a Mortgage

 As with many mortgage brokers, we are aware of variances of information obtained from the types of checks banks do and work to obtain the real information that’s used for a hard credit check that all lenders will use before approving any mortgage.